Three-halves variation of geodesics in the directed landscape: Introduction

 Theorem \ref{t:defgamma} gives the law of the environment around an interior point of a geodesic for a time interval of length 1.
-By $1$-$2$-$3$ scaling and Kolmogorov's extension theorem, this specifies a unique law between times $\pm \infty$, which can be thought of as the directed landscape conditioned to have a bi-infinite geodesic passing through $(0,0)$.
+By $1$-$2$-$3$ scaling and Kolmogorov's extension theorem, this specifies a unique law between times $\pm \infty$, which can be thought of as the directed landscape conditioned to have a bi-infinite geodesic passing through $(0,0)$ \sourav{(also see open problem \ref{op:5})}.
+If the limit condition on $t_\e$ fails, then we no longer capture a segment of the bi-infinte geodesic and will instead capture a segment of a semi-infinite geodesic starting at $(0,0)$.
+We do not explore this limit here.

 In Theorem \ref{T:joint-cvg} we show that environments at macroscopically separated times are asymptotically independent.
 In Theorem \ref{t:protagonist} we show that for some $a>1$,

 In fact, such bounds hold uniformly in the prelimit, as we show in Section \ref{S:prelimit-bds}.